Low Cost Semi- Retro Bedroom Studio

 - Instrumental interlude -

-Nothing lasts forever, now I know that's true
+Nothing lasts forever, we know that's true

 Someday I will lose the memory of you